undefinedlabs/scope-docs/docs/python-installation.md

 scope-run gunicorn myapp.wsgi          # if instrumenting dependent services in integration tests
 ```

-As an alternative, you can also install the agent in your python code:
+As an alternative, you can also install the agent in your application's code, as early in the execution as possible:

 ```python
 import scopeagent